 struct policy_plugin or

 struct io_plugin in the plugin shared object.
 The path may be fully qualified or relative.
 If not fully qualified it is relative to the /usr/local/libexec directory.
-Any additional parameters after the path are passed as arguments to the plugin's open function.
+Any additional parameters after the path are ignored.
 Lines that don't begin with

 For more information, see the sudo_plugin(8) manual.

 Path keyword, followed by the name of the path to set and its value.
 E.g.

 Path noexec /usr/local/libexec/sudo_noexec.so Path askpass /usr/X11R6/bin/ssh-askpass